Perhaps after finishing your degree, you are restless and wondering what to do?

 Or have been made redundant and need time and a place to think through about the future?

-Maybe you are experiencing God calling you, to the religious life, or to some sort of ministry in the church, and you need space and a supportive place to work that out?
+Maybe you are experiencing God calling you to religious life or you are in a new phase of life and you need space and a supportive place to work that out?

 Whatever the reason may be, we are wanting to welcome women who would like to spend some time with our community, joining in our rhythm of prayer in the Daily Office, and helping us by working alongside.